-It turns out this warm butternut squash, carrot and ginger soup tastes that much better when your fingers are frozen solid from creating a killer snowman
+It turns out this warm butternut squash bisque tastes even better when your fingers are frozen solid from creating a killer snowman

 If you're like me and you enjoy the frigid weather best for the things that warm you up, this soup is for you.
 Bonus: the house smells like fall while the vegetables are roasting.

 This recipe is a little involved.
-If involved recipes make you cringe (trust me, I feel you) and easy recipes make you sing, a couple ways to make it simpler would be to:
+If involved recipes make you cringe (trust me, I feel you) and easy recipes make you sing, here's a few ways to simplify it:

 - Buy precut squash.
 No peeling, no dicing, no problem!